Noonc/Noon-Video-Downloader/README.md

 - I recommend creating a shortcut that runs as admin. ([Here's How](https://raw.githubusercontent.com/Noonc/Noon-Video-Downloader/master/GitHubResources/shortcut.gif))
 ```

-All you have to do is input the url in the top textboxt then select an ouput.
+All you have to do is input the url in the top textbox then select an ouput.
+However, do not put any extra characters or phrases in the URL box.

-There are other options like cookies for privated links, and format options like MP3 (Only current format).
+There are other options like cookies for privated links, and format options like MP3.

 If you have multiple links to download (like a series) or an album, you can use the batch list.
 If you have a youtube playlist, you can just use that url in the normal textbox.